• Upgrade Your Fandom

 Myers is a giant on the blue line.
 And that remains true when standing next to Lian Bichsel.
 Myers is 6-foot-8, 229 pounds.
 He’s a 34-year-old, right-shot defenseman with over 1,000 NHL games under his belt.
 Not much offense outside of his first few NHL seasons with Buffalo (won the Calder Trophy as the best rookie in 2009-10, but plenty of physicality and a big shot.

-One cool fact: Tyler Myers will become the first native Texan to play a regular-season game for the Dallas Stars.
+1. Tyler Myers will become the first native Texan to play a regular-season game for the Dallas Stars.
 He was born in Houston and is a dual citizen of Canada and the US.
+Maybe Blake Coleman will accomplish the same feat?

 If you missed our DLLS Emergency POD, check it out below!